ivancuric/js-perf/README.md

   name: 'runtime',
 }),
 ```
-It will strip out the runtime from all your other chuns
+It will strip out the runtime from all your other chunks.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk0ODQ4NjE1LDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbMjA2NjM3NTY2OCwzNTIyMzU1OTMsLTc2OT
-E1NDJdfQ==
+UxNTQyXX0=
 -->